ibiem-2020/ibiem_2020_material/content/lessons/dada2_tutorial_1_6.md

-**<span style="color:red">If using this workflow on your own data:</span>** **Your reads must still overlap after truncation in order to merge them later!** The tutorial is using 150bp PE V4 sequence data, so the forward and reverse reads overlap by about 50bp.
+**<span style="color:red">If using this workflow on your own data:</span>** **Your reads must still overlap after truncation in order to merge them later!** This tutorial is using 150bp PE V4 sequence data, so the forward and reverse reads overlap by about 50bp.
 When using data with limited overlap `truncLen` must be large enough to maintain `20 + biological.length.variation` nucleotides of overlap between them.